bobbybudnick/SFS-KSP2-Showcase/README.md

 wing tanks - successful orbit - 27 - 10247dv - 4.16t of 7.5t - 98k x 70k

 **XY-32 "Juliette"**
-india but with jet vtol instead
+cheatbird like india but with jet vtol instead
 dv has taken an impact from the heavier jets
 fairly stable in the hover
 color scheme favorite color blue and purple

 **XZ-32 "Kilo"**
-juliette but with 2 panther vtol/2 secondary whiplash/extra fuel
+cheatbird like juliette but with 2 panther vtol/2 secondary whiplash/extra fuel
 ultimate kerbin exploration vtol
 probably worse dv than india due to the jet fuel and jets
 no need for multiple variants because stovl variant does it all